- New Book on the Evaluation of Natural and Artificial Intelligence, Cambridge University Press, just published.

 I currently teach several courses

 on data science and data mining at the master level.

 We have had projects, collaborations and visits with several companies in different areas: health, retailing, software development, automotive, ...

 Recently, I've been managing two "Cátedras/Aulas de Empresa":

 José Hernández-Orallo received a B.Sc. and a M.Sc. in Computer Science from UPV, partly completed at the École Nationale Supérieure de l'Électronique et de ses Applications (France), and a Ph.D. in Logic with a doctoral extraordinary prize from the University of Valencia.

-His academic and research activities have spanned several areas of artificial intelligence, machine learning, data mining and information systems.
-He has published four books and about a hundred journal articles and conference papers on these topics.
-His research in the area of machine intelligence evaluation has been covered by several popular outlets, such as The Economist or New Scientist.
-His most recent book addresses an integrated view of the evaluation of natural and artificial intelligence (Cambridge University Press, to appear).
+His academic and research activities have spanned several areas of artificial intelligence, machine learning, data science and information systems.
+He has published five books and more than a hundred journal articles and conference papers on these topics.
+His research in the area of machine intelligence evaluation has been covered by several popular outlets, such as The Economist, New Scientist or Nature.
+His most recent book addresses an integrated view of the evaluation of natural and artificial intelligence (Cambridge University Press, 2017).